CO-PRODUCTION MEETINGS

 • -

-1. By registering for this call, the participant declares under oath that they are the legitimate holder of the rights to the information, documents, and materials submitted, and that they possess the necessary authorizations to participate in the program.
+1. By registering for this call for entries, the participant declares, under oath, that they are the legitimate owner of the rights to the information, documents, and content presented, and that they have the necessary authorizations to participate in the program.

-1. It is understood that if, as a result of the activities under this program, the participant violates any third-party intellectual property rights, they will bear full responsibility.
-The participant agrees to hold the FICG harmless from any liability arising from potential claims related to intellectual property and copyright.
+1. It is established that if, as a result of the activity in question, the participant violates any intellectual property rights of a third party, it will be their responsibility.
+Therefore, they are obligated to hold the FICG harmless from any liability in the event of a possible claim regarding intellectual property and copyright.

-1. Participants grant the FICG a non-exclusive, free, and revocable authorization to use the information, documents, materials, and contents submitted, solely for purposes related to evaluation, promotion, and dissemination.
-This authorization does not imply any transfer of economic rights or exploitation rights over such materials.
+1. Participants grant the FICG a non-exclusive, free, and revocable authorization to use the information, documents, materials, and content submitted, solely for purposes related to evaluation, promotion, and dissemination.
+This does not imply any transfer of economic rights or exploitation rights over them.

-1. Participants authorize the FICG to use their name, image, trade name, materials, as well as any general information contained in the submitted documentation, for exclusively cultural, promotional, informational, or program dissemination purposes, without generating any obligation for remuneration, payment, or economic compensation.
-This authorization does not imply a transfer of intellectual property rights over works or projects.
+1. Participants authorize the FICG to use their name, image, company name, materials, as well as any general information contained in the submitted documentation, exclusively for cultural, promotional, informational, or program dissemination purposes, without generating any obligation for remuneration, payment, or financial compensation.
+This authorization does not imply the transfer of intellectual property rights over works or projects.

-1. Registration and participation imply the express acceptance of all provisions contained in the calls for entries, as well as guidelines, internal policies, and administrative decisions issued by the FICG, which shall apply throughout all stages of the process.
-Failure to comply with one or more clauses may result in the cancellation of participation in the FICG or disqualification from competition.
+1. Registration and participation imply express acceptance of all provisions contained in the calls for entries, as well as guidelines, internal policies, and administrative decisions issued by the FICG, which will be applicable during all stages of the process.
+Failure to comply with one or more of its clauses may result in cancellation of participation in the FICG or disqualification from the competition.

-1. The FICG maintains a zero-tolerance policy toward any case of disrespect, harassment, or situations that may put at risk the integrity of guests, the organizing committee, audiences, or volunteers.
+1. FICG has a zero-tolerance policy regarding disrespect, harassment, or situations that endanger the safety of guests, the organizing committee, the public, and volunteers.

-1. Participants are strictly prohibited from creating, printing, reproducing, or using any type of material—including, but not limited to, the image of the Guadalajara International Film Festival—without prior authorization.
+1. Participants are strictly prohibited from creating, printing, reproducing, or using any type of material, including but not limited to images of the Guadalajara International Film Festival, without prior authorization.

-1. The evaluation and selection of participants will be carried out by a committee designated by the FICG.
-The committee’s decisions are final and non-appealable.
-No individual feedback will be provided on unselected projects.
+1. The evaluation and selection of participants will be carried out by a committee appointed by the FICG.
+The decisions of the committee are final and cannot be appealed.
+Individual feedback will not be provided on projects that are not selected.

-1. Any matter not foreseen in the calls for entries will be interpreted and resolved by the FICG, which reserves the right to make modifications, adjustments, or updates to this call at any time, whenever deemed necessary for the proper development of the program.
-Likewise, any dispute arising from the interpretation, application, or execution of this call will be resolved definitively and without appeal by the FICG.
+1. Any situation not foreseen in the calls for entries will be interpreted and resolved by the FICG, which reserves the right to make modifications, adjustments, or updates to this call for entries at any time, when it deems necessary for the proper development of the program.
+Likewise, any controversy arising from the interpretation, application, or execution of this call for entries will be resolved definitively and irrevocably by the FICG.

 1. Participation, awarding, selection, and/or exhibition of the project does not imply the existence of any labor, commercial, partnership, alliance, or joint venture relationship between the parties.
 Each party will maintain full independence and legal personality at all times, assuming the rights and obligations arising from independent legal acts before third parties.
 This shall not constitute a mandate, nor grant powers of representation of one party over the other, and participants may not present themselves as an agent, representative, proxy, or mandatary of the Guadalajara International Film Festival.